 - No medallions other than the President’s Medal may be worn during commencement ceremonies.

-- Cords or stoles are designated for members of registered student organizations, University recognized honor societies, students with an international affiliation, members of USI recognized social fraternities and sororities, and members of the USI athletic teams and must be approved by the Provost and the Vice President for Student Affairs.
+- Cords or stoles are designated for members of registered student organizations, University recognized honor societies, students with an international affiliation, members of USI recognized social fraternities and sororities, and members of the USI athletic teams and must be approved by the Provost's Office and the Vice President for Student Affairs.

 - Approval for new cords or stoles must be obtained at least six months prior to the commencement ceremonies.